Healthy Homes Assessment Hongoeka

 Draught Stopping Hongoeka

-Draughts can lead to dropping temperatures within houses.
-A damp house costs more to heat, meaning wasting energy and increased bills.
+Draughts can lead to dropping temperatures within homes.
+A draughty home costs more to heat, which results in wasting money and energy.

-There is no require to block off gaps or holes in the building.
-For example, tiny gaps around windows and doors could be necessary to allow for movement of the structure as the home is heated and cools so that they are able to be opened and closed rather than securing.
-We will check the windows and doors in an Healthy Homes assessment of your rental property.
+There is no require to block up intentional holes or gaps that are part of the building.
+For instance, small gaps around windows and doors may be required to allow for movement within the building when the home is heated and cools so that they are able to be closed and opened rather instead of being stuck.
+We will examine every window and door in your Healthy Homes assessment of your rental property.

 draught stopping building inspections